vickywane/digitaloceanspaces-upload-api/submission.md

 ### Introduction

-The ability of a user to upload their personal files when using an application is often considered as a needed feature.
+The ability of a user to upload their personal files when using an application is often considered a needed feature.
 However, when using a GraphQL API, this feature could become a challenge to implement, especially with GraphQL’s single source of truth design in your client application.

-In this article, you would build a GraphQL API using Golang that has the ability to recieve a media file from a [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/) and upload the file to a bucket within [Digitalocean Spaces](https://www.digitalocean.com/products/spaces/).
+In this article, you would build a GraphQL API using Golang that has the ability to receive a media file from a [multipart HTTP request](https://swagger.io/docs/specification/describing-request-body/multipart-requests/) and upload the file to a bucket within [Digitalocean Spaces](https://www.digitalocean.com/products/spaces/).

 As you follow through the steps in this article, you would learn about the [Spaces](https://www.digitalocean.com/products/spaces/), and [Managed Databases](https://www.digitalocean.com/products/managed-databases/) products from [Digitalocean](https://www.digitalocean.com) and how you can programmatically upload files to a created bucket from a Golang Application using an S3-compatible [AWS-GO](https://docs.aws.amazon.com/sdk-for-go/api/) SDK.